petzku/Aegisub-Scripts/README.md

 The script creates the lines with `accent` in the effect field, so they're easy to remove, and get automatically cleaned up when running it again.
 The marker tag blocks are also left intact.

 The full syntax for this can be found in the script's README comments.
+I do not guarantee backwards compatibility before 1.0, in fact I'm currently considering alternatives for the `a`/`b` labels for above/below.

 ### Clip Size